-How to Fix “PvP.net Patcher Kernel Has Stopped Working” Easily
+Fix LOL “PvP.net Patcher Kernel Has Stopped Working” Easily

 You may encounter an error when you try to start up League of Legends (LoL).
 The error tells you “PvP.net Patcher Kernel has stopped working” and stops the program.
 In fact, it is an error that lots of people have come across.

-Frustrating as it is, there is still some solutions to this error.
+Frustrating as it is, there are still some solutions to this error.
 You can try them one by one and see if any of them can fix your problem.

 This is the simplest yet most effective method for many people!
 It is strongly recommended that you have a try of it before anything else.